-- “I still think Wallace & Gromit: The Curse of the Were-Rabbit is the best not-so-scary scary movie out there – it’s a perfect one for the whole family as it’s got lots of secret adult humour sprinkled through out.
-It’s about Wallace & His dog Gromit starting a pest-control business, when they receive a call to try and stop the dreaded Were-Rabbit from eating the town crops.” – Michaela
+- “I still think Wallace & Gromit: The Curse of the Were-Rabbit is the best not-so-scary scary movie out there – it’s a perfect one for the whole family as it’s got lots of secret adult humour sprinkled throughout.
+It’s about Wallace and his dog Gromit starting a pest-control business, when they receive a call to try and stop the dreaded Were-Rabbit from eating the town crops.” – Michaela

-- Monster House – No adults believe three youths’ (Mitchel Musso, Spencer Locke, Sam Lerner) assertion that a neighbouring residence is a living creature that means them harm.
+- In Monster House, adults don’t believe three youths (Mitchel Musso, Spencer Locke, Sam Lerner) when they claim a neighbouring residence is a living creature that means them harm.

-- Harry Potter Movies – Maybe this is pushing the Halloween movie vibe but surely wizards, Death Eaters and giant snakes count as spooky?!
-A favourite is the Chamber of Secrets or Harry Potter and the Prisoner of Azkaban.
+- Maybe this is pushing the movies for Halloween vibe but surely the Harry Potter series with its wizards, Death Eaters and giant snakes counts as spooky?!
+Two stand-out favourites are Chamber of Secrets and Prisoner of Azkaban.

-- Frankenweenie – Young Victor Frankenstein is a science nerd and outsider at school, but he does have one good friend: his dog, Sparky.
+- Frankenweenie tells the story of young Victor Frankenstein, a science nerd and outsider at school, and his one good friend: his dog, Sparky.
 But then, tragedy strikes, and Sparky shuffles off this mortal coil.
 His science teacher (Martin Landau) gives him an idea of how to jolt old Sparky back to life.

-- The Haunted Mansion – Workaholic real estate agent Jim Evers (Eddie Murphy) is accused by his wife, Sara, of neglecting his son and daughter, so he takes the family on a vacation.
-Along the way, the family stops off at a sinister mansion that Jim has been asked to sell only to discover it’s haunted.
+- In The Haunted Mansion, workaholic real estate agent Jim Evers (Eddie Murphy) is accused by his wife, Sara, of neglecting his son and daughter.
+So, he takes the family on a vacation.
+Along the way, the family stops off at a sinister mansion that Jim has been asked to sell.
+Of course, they discover it’s haunted!

-- Coraline – While exploring her new home, a girl named Coraline (Dakota Fanning) discovers a secret door.
-Behind it lies an alternate world that closely mirrors her own but, in many ways, is better, but they all have buttons for eye (obviously not a red flag).
+- Coraline (Dakota Fanning) discovers a secret door in her new home.
+Behind it lies an alternate world that closely mirrors her own but, in many ways, is better.
+Oh, except everyone has buttons for eyes (obviously not a red flag…).

-- The House with the Clock in the Walls is a great blend of humor and age-appropriate spine-tingling horror.
+- The House with the Clock in the Walls is a movie for Halloween with a great blend of humour and age-appropriate spine-tingling horror.
 Ten-year-old Lewis goes to live with his truly odd uncle (Jack Black) in a creaky house with a mysterious ticking heart in its walls.
-The magical adventure is good for kids 10+.
+The magical adventure is good for kids aged 10 or more.